 The Greek Foodie Logo.

-This Meyer lemon olive oil cake is fragrant, delicious, and bright yellow like the Greek sun.
-With Meyer lemon juice and zest, delicate extra virgin olive oil, and a hint of vanilla, it is dense, very moist, and will remind you of a cheesecake.
+Our olive oil cake is fragrant, delicious, and bright yellow, like the Greek sun.
+With lemon juice and zest, delicate extra virgin olive oil, and a hint of vanilla, it is dense and very moist and will remind you of a cheesecake.

 Print Recipe Pin Recipe